prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 When you have two notes that begin at different positions on the timeline, _Legatize_ adjusts the end of the note that begins earlier so that it ends exactly where the second note begins.
-This might mean either expanding or shrinking the duration of the the earlier note:
+This might mean either expanding or shrinking the duration of the earlier note:

 {{< figure src="en/legatize.png" alt="legatize" >}}